Bruxism (teeth grinding)

 Bruxism is the medical term for teeth grinding and clenching of the jaw.
 Most people will grind their teeth to a degree, without any symptoms or complications.
 When the grinding becomes persistent, however, it can lead to dental damage, headaches and earache.

 The teeth grinding action that occurs with bruxism is unconscious.
-This is why hypnosis for bruxism can be effective, as it is a therapy that works on the unconscious level.
+This is why hypnosis for bruxism can be effective, as the therapy works on an unconscious level.
 Stress and anxiety are often linked to teeth grinding; two issues that can also be addressed with hypnotherapy.

-Bruxism affects around 8-10% of the population.
 Characterised by jaw clenching and teeth grinding, bruxism can lead to dental damage and jaw problems.
-The condition is classified into two categories - awake bruxism and sleep bruxism.
+Thought to affect around 8-10% of the population, the condition is classified into two categories - awake bruxism and sleep bruxism.

-Awake bruxism, as its name suggests, occurs when you are awake.
-Usually, there is no teeth grinding, just jaw clenching in response to certain stimuli.
+Awake bruxism, as its name suggests, happens when you’re awake.
+Usually, there’s no teeth grinding, just jaw clenching in response to certain stimuli.
 Sleep bruxism happens when you are asleep and generally involves both grinding and jaw muscle contractions.

 The condition is then further broken down into primary and secondary bruxism.
 The primary type occurs without any prior medical condition, while the secondary type takes place when another medical or psychiatric condition is present.
 Secondary bruxism, for example, can be associated with medications, recreational drugs and mental health conditions like depression and anxiety.

 The effects of bruxism will vary from person to person depending on the severity of the problem.
-There are long and short-term effects.
-These include:
+There are long and short-term effects including the following:

 - facial myalgia (aching jaw and facial muscles)

 - limitation of mouth opening

 What causes bruxism?